nomo-app/nomo-webview/README.md

 # Nomo WebView

-Nomo WebView is an extension of `flutter_webview` to enable web-based experiences in Flutter apps.
+Nomo WebView is an extension of `flutter_inappwebview` to enable web-based experiences in Flutter apps.

 This package is inspired by CapacitorJS and Ionic Portals, but for Flutter apps instead of "native apps" that are written in Java/Kotlin/Swift.